 Looking to load up on Xbox Live Gold at a discount?
-Keep an eye out for sales at Newegg, which has been dropping the price of a 1-year subscription to $50Remove non-product link about every 2 to 3 weeks over the last few months.
+Keep an eye out for sales at Newegg, which has been dropping the price of a 1-year subscription to $50Remove non-product link about every 2 to 3 weeks—and just did again on Nov 26.
 (You can set a deal alert for “xbox live” at Slickdeals.net for an email or push notification of future deals.)
 If you’re able to snag codes at that price, you’ll have spent just a little over $4/month for Ultimate!

 If you have only three months of Xbox Live Gold or Xbox Game Pass (or a combination of the two) on your account, you’ll end up with three months for your Game Pass Ultimate subscription, plus the additional one month from the trial tacked on.
 Equally, 36 months of prepaid time transforms into Xbox Game Pass Ultimate for a full three years.